pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Spectravideo.md

     ./mame64 svi328 -exp sv601 -exp:sv601:1 sv801 -exp:sv601:2 sv805 -exp:sv601:2:sv805:rs232 null_modem -bitb socket.localhost:25233 -flop1 a.svi

 Which will boot an SVI floppy containing your application.
 You can connect to the serial port by telnetting to port 25233

+## The TMS9918a library

+z88dk provides a [TMS9918a](Classic-TMS9918) library that allows hardware access to the VDP chip.
+All graphical functionality supplied by z88dk uses these functions and such is hardware independent.